-This topic contains 5 replies, has 3 voices, and was last updated by Tracey Flanagan .
+- This topic has 5 replies, 3 voices, and was last updated by .

 So the background: i had my period(much lighter than the previous two & lasted 4 days) started my pills, double up twice on accident. the day my period ended i started my pills (i had been off them for two weeks before my cycle started) and a few days later my bf and i became active (first time).
 Two weeks later i started my period again, it was barely lighter than the one before, but lasted 6 days (so probably bled the same amount)